Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Introduction

 \section{Introduction}

-Quantum computing has the potential to give us a scalable and efficient method for quantum chemistry\cite{Bauer2020, Babush2023, Cao2019, Kassal2011, Whitfield2014} and has proven advantage for calculating TDDFT potentials\cite{Whitfield2014}.
-Exponential advantage is not expected when calculating ground state energies of quantum systems\cite{Lee2023} but advantage may still apply in certain domains (such as electron dynamics \cite{Babush2023}).
-Three well-known fault-tolerant methods to prepare ground states are 1) quantum phase estimation (QPE), 2) adiabatic state preparation\cite{Sugisaki2022} (ASP) and 3) Quantum Signal Processing (QSP)\cite{Pathak2023}.
-The energy of the system can be obtained from QPE to a desired precision $\epsilon$ by evolving the system for the order of time $\mathcal{O}\left(1/\epsilon\right)$.
-This means that a time propagation of $\approx 1000 $ a.u. (where a.u. is atomic units) may be necessary to generate sub millihartree (a.k.a. chemical accuracy)\cite{Sugisaki2022}.
-The success probability of QPE is dependant on the overlap of the desired state with the initial state, which is in general hard to approximate but of which state preparation may be useful as a pre-processing step\cite{Pathak2023, Gratsea2022}.
-ASP or QSP does not provide access to the energy but can sometimes prepare a state efficiently, using far less time depending on the energy gap between the two lowest states along the adiabatic path\cite{Sugisaki2022}.
+Quantum computing has the potential to give us a scalable and efficient method for quantum chemistry\cite{Bauer2020, Babush2023, Cao2019, Kassal2011, Whitfield2014} and has proven advantage for calculating Time-Dependant Density Functional Theory (TDDFT) potentials\cite{Whitfield2014} and probable advantage in other domains (such as electron dynamics \cite{Babush2023}).
+Although, exponential advantage for ground state calculations of quantum systems is not expected \cite{Lee2023}, there are two distinct methods that could be used to prepare ground states efficiently for most systems.
+These are 1) adiabatic state preparation\cite{Sugisaki2022} (ASP) and 2) algorithms that implement filters on the energy eigenbasis such as Quantum Signal Processing (QSP)\cite{Pathak2023}.
+The standard version of quantum phase estimation (QPE)\cite{kitaev1995} is another eigenbasis filtering method and that also returns the energy of the prepared state.
+The success probability of QPE obtaining the desired state is dependant on the overlap of the desired state with the initial state\cite{Pathak2023, Gratsea2022}.
+Also, the precision $\epsilon$ of this energy estimation depends on the total time evolution as $\mathcal{O}\left(1/\epsilon\right)$.
+This means that a time propagation of $\approx 1000 $ a.u. (where a.u. is atomic units) may be necessary to generate submillihartree (a.k.a. chemical) accuracy\cite{Sugisaki2022}.
+ASP or QSP does not provide direct access to the energy but can sometimes prepare a state more efficiently than QPE,\cite{Sugisaki2022, Gratsea2022} depending on various factors such as the energy gap between the two lowest states along the adiabatic path\cite{Sugisaki2022}.
 ASP also does not significantly depend on the overlap of the initial wavefunction with the desired state\cite{Sugisaki2022}.
-However, if one wishes to use ASP or QSP for ground state energy calculations, QPE would also be needed to measure the energy of a single geometry after ASP or QSP has been performed.
+However, if one wishes to use ASP or QSP to obtain an estimate of the prepared ground state for a single geometry, a method such as QPE or measuring the expectation value of each term in the Hamiltonian\cite{Peruzzo2014} would also be necessary after the ground state has been prepared.